alanlau54/SimpleRebalance/README.md

 * Order, Execution, Position object hierarchy can lead to a unified trade object for the entire application.

 Given More Time:
-* Add strategy to RebalanceAgent to support different balancing methods.
 * Fully implement cash in changing positions.
 * Logger for order/position state.
-* Account for Implementation shortfall.
 * Update Equity object with market feed.
 * Add Country to Equity object to support CAN tickers.
 * Use actual equity stock boardlots.
 * Avg Price calculation for each position with Execution history.
 * Load/Save Portfolio.
-* Add a position manager to send orders.
 * Possibly use BigDecimal for prices.
-* Integration testing where quotes are modified and portfolio changes can be seen.

 ##Requirements
 * javaSE 1.7